About Iceland

 The Capital

 Reykjavik is the capital of Iceland with about 128,000 inhabitants (2019) or nearly 40% of the total population of Iceland.
 It has the government, Parliament and most of the government offices.
-The Parliament “Althing”, which is considered to be the oldest in the world, assembled in Reykjavik since 1845.
+The Parliament “Althing”, which is considered to be the oldest in the world, assembled in Reykjavik in 1845.
 The city is spread over a vast area (242 km²) but the distances to reach natural surroundings are short.
 “Ellidaar River”, one of the country’s salmon rivers, runs right through town and anglers are often landing salmon from this clear and unpolluted river under the bridge of a busy motorway.
 Iceland’s first settler, Ingolfur Arnarson, made his permanent residence in Reykjavik in the year 874 according to one of the Sagas “The Book of Settlement” and the area has been inhabited ever since.
 Upon arrival, Ingolfur saw steam rising from hot springs near a cove and therefore named the bay “Reykjavik” – The Smoky Bay.

 There are many boreholes used to reach to geothermal water and now the hot water is pumped directly from the ground into all houses in the greater capital area providing inexpensive central heating and resulting in a smoke-free city in fact today more than 90% of homes in Iceland are heated with geothermal water.